 - Industrial structure in place of undeveloped terrain.

 - A residential house that is ready to rent in place of an office structure.

 - In place of an office complex, a ranch or farmland.

-Following 45 days of the closure and transference of the old property, the owner must close on or specify in detail what you are purchasing as a suitable replacement property.
+Following 45 days of the closure and transference of the relinquished property, the owner must close on or specify in detail what you are purchasing as a suitable replacement property.
 The IRS won't grant exceptions, and the 45 day window encompasses holidays and weekends.

 Purchasing of the Replacement Property

 The taxpayer gets 180 days from the day the surrendered or relinquished property is passed to the buyer for closure on the replacement property.
 The transfer could be finished sooner if the investor's taxable refund is due before the 180 day window closes.

 Planning can help the closure for the replacement property ahead of time since there are no exemptions or amendments to this regulation.

 The approved intermediary purchases the replacement property from the seller at closure and conveys it to the investor after completion of the transaction because the legislation stipulates that the investor may not access the profits from the initial sale.

 In the Metro Detroit area, Nelson Property Management works hard to provide the best property management services.